defold/doc/docs/en/manuals/font.md

 See [Enabling Runtime Fonts](/manuals/font#enabling-runtime-fonts)

+The editor uses the engine's font renderer for font and scene text previews.
+Text shaping and right-to-left layout require [runtime fonts](#enabling-runtime-fonts) and the **Use full text layout system** option in the App Manifest.
+For offline fonts, the preview respects the font's **Characters** and **All Chars** settings.

 ## Font collection

 The `.fontc` file format is also known as a font collection.
 In offline mode, only one font is associated with it.